microsoft/HighSecurityAPIM/README.md

 2. Next, create the delegated subnet for your APIM in your target VNet. /29 is the smallest supported size but /27 is highly recommended.

-3. Next, set up custom DNS in the APIM VNet as discussed in the Internal APIM deployment guide (https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet).
+3. Next, set up custom DNS in the APIM VNet as discussed in the [Internal APIM Deployment Guide](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet).

 4. Deploy your APIM into the subnet and set your VNet mode to “Internal”